geiger-rs/cargo-geiger/README.md

 # cargo-osha

-A Cargo plugin to list unsafe code in a Rust project.
-Right now mostly a proof of concept.
+A program to list unsafe code in a Rust project.
+Not actually a cargo plugin (yet).

-Not actually a cargo plugin yet.
+**Right now this is a proof of concept.**  I wanted to play with a tool like this to see if it was feasible.
+I don't really intend to be actively developing it.
+If someone wants to work on it, or a similar tool, go ahead with my blessing.

 # Example